Stop Chat Control

 Before we start discussing what we see as a way forward, we think it is relevant to tell you that Chat Control will also forbid children from using social media.
 That seems to be the European Commission’s solution to child grooming, which we think clearly shows just how detached from reality the Chat Control legislation really is.
 The proposal simply requires that all app stores impose secure age verification controls (which makes it impossible to use these services anonymously) and block children from using services where they might have contact with adults (which means all apps).
 Even though we may see some positive effects on children, such as spending less time on social media, we still believe there is another solution to solving the issue of online child grooming.

-This wouldn’t include all platforms.
-Moving in this direction would mean that social media platforms that want to contribute to safe spaces for children can do so.
-At the same time, people who actually have something to hide and must remain anonymous for their own safety can use other messaging services.
+platforms that want to contribute to safe spaces for children can do so.
+At the same time,

 Building an infrastructure like this would require a lot of work.
 There are several questions that need to be investigated: What will the identification process look like?
 How can you avoid older siblings helping younger children with false identification?
 How can you be sure that criminals won’t use their children’s identities?
 A technical solution such as this one might have to be combined with other tools that make it easier for parents to keep track of their children.
 There are several aspects to consider here, but we hope that with the right kind of expertise, this is an area where good work could be done.
 Creating safe spaces for children won’t be accomplished in the blink of an eye.
 However, it would require considerably less work than the colossal apparatus that Chat Control would demand.